 Digital Skills Partnership

 The Heart of the South West Digital Skills Partnership was launched in June 2018, bringing together the public, private and third sector to tackle the digital skills divide in Somerset, Devon, Plymouth and Torbay.
 Forming part of a pilot of, six Local Digital Skills Partnerships (LDSP), announced by the Department for Digital, Culture, Media and Sport (DCMS).

 We work in tandem with the National Digital Skills Partnership Board to ensure that the Government’s UK Digital Strategy is responsive to local needs and in return the local area can make the most of national opportunities, sector analysis to inform delivery, cross-government department collaboration and funding opportunities to overcome digital challenges.

 Phil Smith, co-chair of the National Digital Skills Board said of the digital challenge “We are at a pivotal point.
 Technological developments are transforming the way we live and work.
 Our ability to continue on a path of innovation will be determined by our commitment as a nation to ensuring that everyone has the skills they need to support, and benefit from, a thriving digital economy.”

 The Partnership consists of 25 partners representing the public, private and third sector who meet bi-monthly.
 The partnership is supported by a Partnership Manager who is responsible for translating the partnerships ambition into tangible delivery on the ground that meets the needs of the region, delivering the Digital Skills Action Plan for 2019 onwards.

 Digital Skills Partnership Updates

-- March 2019 – Digital Momentum training program announced funded through the Digital Skills Innovation Fund
+- March 2019 – Digital Momentum training programme announced funded through the Digital Skills Innovation Fund

 - December 2018 – Digital Skills Review published: The use and provision of digital skills in the HotSW LEP region (link in Key Documents)

 - December 2018 – HotSW Digital Skills Partnership Manager attends 1st of the monthly DCMS co-working days